-Sex.
-Breast cancer occurs nearly 100 times more often in women than in men.
+Gender.
+Breast cancer occurs about 100 times more often in women than in men.

 Race or ethnicity.
-Caucasian women develop breast cancer slightly more often than African-American women.
-But African-American women tend to die of breast cancer more often.
-This may be partly due to the fact that African-American women often have a more aggressive type of tumor.
+White people develop breast cancer slightly more often than African-American people.
+But African-American people tend to die from breast cancer more often.
+This may be due to differences in access to medical care.
+This may also be partly due to the fact that African-American people often have a more aggressive type of tumor.
+(Aggressive tumors grow and spread quickly.)
 Why this happens is not known.
-The risk for having breast cancer and dying from it is lower in women who are Hispanic, Native American, or Asian.
+The risk of having breast cancer and dying from it is lower in people who are Hispanic, American Indian, or Asian.

 Older age.
-2 out of 3 women with invasive cancer are diagnosed after age 55.
+Most people with invasive cancer are older than age 55.

 History of breast cancer.
-If you’ve had cancer in 1 breast, you’re at an increased risk of having it in the other breast or another part of the same breast.
+If you’ve had cancer in one breast, you’re at an increased risk of having it in the other breast or another part of the same breast.

-Previous chest radiation.
-If you’ve had high-dose radiation to your chest, you have an increased chance of breast cancer.
-The risk is even higher if the exposure happened when you were a child.
-It’s important to remember that this involves high doses of radiation.
+Past chest radiation for another cancer.
+If you’ve had high-dose radiation to your chest, you have an increased chance for breast cancer.
+The risk is even higher if it happened when you were a child or teen.
+It’s important to remember that radiation therapy involves high doses of radiation.
 The small doses used for breast cancer screening do not increase your risk.

 Family history.
 Having a parent, sibling, or child with breast cancer increases your risk.

 Benign breast disease.
-Women with certain benign breast conditions such as hyperplasia or atypical hyperplasia have an increased risk of breast cancer.
-The only way to know if you have benign breast disease and what kind it is by having a biopsy.
+People with certain noncancer (benign) breast conditions, such as hyperplasia or atypical hyperplasia, have an increased risk for breast cancer.
+The only way to know if you have benign breast disease and what kind is by having a biopsy.

-Diethylstilbestrol (DES) exposure.
-Women who took this medicine while pregnant to lower the chance of miscarriage are at higher risk.
-Women whose mothers took DES during pregnancy may also have a slightly higher risk.
+DES ( diethylstilbestrol) exposure.
+People who took this medicine while pregnant to lower the chance of miscarriage are at higher risk.
+People whose birth parent took DES during pregnancy with them may also have a slightly higher risk.

 Early menstrual periods.
-Women whose periods began before age 12 have a slightly higher risk of breast cancer.
+People whose periods began before age 12 have a slightly higher risk for breast cancer.

 Late menopause.
-Women are at a slightly higher risk if they began menopause after age 55.
+People are at a slightly higher risk if they began menopause after age 55.

-Not giving birth to a child, or giving birth to your first child after age 30.
-These women have a slightly higher breast cancer risk.
+Not giving birth to a child, not breastfeeding, or giving birth to your first child after age 30.
+These people have a slightly higher breast cancer risk.

 Dense breast tissue.
-Women whose breasts have larger areas of dense tissue on mammograms are at increased risk for breast cancer.
+People whose breasts have larger areas of dense tissue on mammograms are at increased risk for breast cancer.

 Long-term use of estrogen and progestin medicines after menopause.
 This is known as hormone replacement therapy (HRT).
 The hormones are most often used together.
-If you have had HRT for 2 or more years to relieve menopause symptoms, you may have a higher chance of breast cancer.
 The longer you’ve used HRT, the higher your risk.
 If you stop taking the medicines, your risk should go back down to normal after 5 years.
-Estrogen used alone may not raise your risk much or at all, unless you use it for more than 10 years.
 If you decide to use HRT, use it at the lowest dose and for the shortest time possible.

 What are your risk factors?

 Talk with your healthcare provider about your risk factors for breast cancer and what you can do about them.
-There are different tools that can be use to help estimate your risk so that you can set up the best prevention and screening plan for you.
+There are different tools that can be used to help estimate your risk.
+These can help you to set up your own best prevention and screening plan.